Innovation in Greenland

 The seaweed project is an aquaculture project that has been refined over several years and is moving towards commercialisation.
 Initially Nikoline Ziemer worked with a research network from The Nordic Council and EU to gain insight into the biology of seaweed, cultivation methods and experience with trial cultivation.

 The first cultivation trials started already on a small scale in 2018, and the following years market and consumer tests have shown positive results.
 In the summer of 2022, a larger seaweed farm was set up at Inuttooq, 3.5 nautical miles from Maniitsoq, and there is potential for further expansion.
-In 2023, a harvest of approximately 32 tonnes is expected.

 Production consists of both sugar- and winged seaweed, and Royal Greenland is ready to invest in further upscaling.